aws/eks-anywhere/docs/content/en/docs/reference/baremetal/netbooting-and-tinkerbell.md

 ## Overview of Tinkerbell in EKS Anywhere

-When you run the command to create an EKS Anywhere Bare Metal cluster, a set of Tinkerbell services start up on the Admin machine.
+When you run the command to create an EKS Anywhere Bare Metal cluster, a set of Tinkerbell components start up on the Admin machine.
-Some of these services run in a container on Docker, while others run in pods on the Kubernetes [kind](https://kind.sigs.k8s.io/) cluster that is started up on the Admin machine.
+One of these components runs in a container on Docker, while other components run as either controllers or services in pods on the Kubernetes [kind](https://kind.sigs.k8s.io/) cluster that is started up on the Admin machine.
-Tinkerbell services include the boots, hegel, rufio, and tink.
+Tinkerbell components include boots, hegel, rufio, and tink.

 ### Tinkerbell boots service

 The boots service runs in a single container to handle the DHCP service and Netbooting activities.
-In particular, boots serves iPXE binaries via HTTP and TFTP, delivers an iPXE script to the provisioned machines, and runs a syslog server.
+In particular, boots hands out IP addresses, serves iPXE binaries via HTTP and TFTP, delivers an iPXE script to the provisioned machines, and runs a syslog server.

 Boots is different from the other Tinkerbell services because the DHCP service it runs must listen directly to layer 2 traffic.
-(The kind cluster running on the Admin machine doesn’t have the ability to have pods listening on layer 2 networks, which is why boots is run directly on Docker instead.)
+(The kind cluster running on the Admin machine doesn’t have the ability to have pods listening on layer 2 networks, which is why boots is run directly on Docker instead, with host networking enabled.)

 Because boots is running as a container in Docker, you can see the output in the logs for the boots container by running: